Dataport/possible-x-piveau-ui/CONTRIBUTING.md

 Please note that all commands listed in this guide should be run on the repository root level, unless stated otherwise.

+Also, in order to ensure our automated changelog generation works properly, you should use the Angular commit message convention as described [here](https://www.npmjs.com/package/semantic-release).
+In particular: commit messages for bug fixes should start with `fix:` and for features they should start with `feat:`.

 ## Preparations before using this repository

 * Please use a minimum node version of 16 and npm version at least 8.